MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-azure-blob-storage.md

 ## Error code: AzureStorageOperationFailedConcurrentWrite

 - **Message**: `Error occurred when trying to upload a file.
 It's possible because you have multiple concurrent copy activities runs writing to the same file '%name;'.
-Check your ADF configuration.`
+Check your Data Factory configuration.`

 - **Cause**: You have multiple concurrent copy activity runs or applications writing to the same file.

 ## Error code: AzureAppendBlobConcurrentWriteConflict

 - **Message**: `Detected concurrent write to the same append blob file, it's possible because you have multiple concurrent copy activities runs or applications writing to the same file '%name;'.
-Please check your ADF configuration and retry.`
+Please check your Data Factory configuration and retry.`

 - **Cause**: Multiple concurrent writing requests occur, which causes conflicts on file content.